edouardfouche/kit-jupyter-slides-theme/README.md

 For people using the RISE extension (https://github.com/damianavila/RISE/)
 - Clone this repository
 - Put the `custom.css` file and `ìmg` folder where your notebook (`.ipynb`) lives
-- Add this to at the beginning of your notebook:
+- Add this at the beginning of your notebook:

 ```python
 %%HTML